f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

       .. image:: /_static/class4/enable-f5tls.jpeg

 #.
-New you can expand the F5 TLS options on any of the packets that meet this filter: 'f5ethtrailer.tls.keylog'
+Now you can expand the F5 TLS options on any of the packets that meet this filter: 'f5ethtrailer.tls.keylog'

 #.
 If you right click the log and copy then select value, this will put the keylog value into your clipboard and you can manually build a Pre Master Secret Log file: